Vanguard Personal Advisor Services

 Like other financial planning and wealth management providers, Vanguard Personal Advisor Services is an alternative to self-directed investing and asset management.
 It’s ideal for investors without the time, expertise, or desire to create and execute their own financial plans or manage their own liquid assets.

-With a maximum advisor fee of 0.30% of assets under management and a passive investing approach that keeps expense ratios and fund management fees very low, Vanguard charges much less than the average U.S. financial advisor, whose advisor fees exceed 1%, according to Vanguard.
+With a maximum advisory fee of 0.30% of assets under management and a passive investing approach that keeps expense ratios and fund management fees very low, Vanguard charges much less than the average U.S. financial advisor, whose advisor fees exceed 1%, according to Vanguard.

 Perhaps more important, Vanguard advisors are fiduciaries — a type of financial advisor sworn to act in clients’ best financial interests rather than giving the advice that can earn them as advisors the highest commissions.
 In fact, Vanguard advisors are salaried.
 They don’t earn commissions at all.

 With investment options limited to Vanguard funds and exchange-traded funds (ETFs) and a $500,000 minimum asset load required to get a dedicated advisor, Vanguard isn’t ideal for adventurous or low-asset investors.

 Vanguard Personal Advisor brokerage clients pay for financial planning and investment management services with an annualized percentage of their total assets under management (AUM) with Vanguard.

 - Up to $5 Million: 0.30% annual fee